martenson/public-galaxy-servers/README.md

 ## License

-The scripts are available under GPLv3.
-The `servers.csv` file is made available under the Open Database License, [ODbL 1.0](https://opendatacommons.org/licenses/odbl/1.0/).
+The scripts are available under the MIT license.
+The `servers.csv` file is released to the public domain, under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).